Skip to main content

 The Double-Fry Method for Perfect Beef Tallow French Fries

 The double-fry method is not optional — it is the structural technique that makes these fries work.
-One fry at a single temperature produces fries that are either fully cooked but pale and limp, or crispy outside but raw in the middle.
+A single fry at one temperature produces fries that are either pale and limp, or crispy outside but raw in the middle.
 The two-stage approach solves this completely.

 Cast iron Dutch oven filled with beef tallow with spider strainer lifting pale blanched fries